-Pembroke Dock Heritage Centre is operated by Pembroke Dock Sunderland Trust which was established in 2006.
+Pembroke Dock Heritage Centre is operated by Pembroke Dock Heritage Trust which was established in 2006.
 It is located in the Royal Dockyard Chapel, Pembroke Dock.
 The only Georgian military chapel which survives in Wales.

 Our purpose is to share the story of Pembroke Dock’s, past, present and future – using the stories of its people and our collections in order to engage, inspire and encourage learning.